n0m0r3pa1n/apphunt_android/README.md

 # What is this about?

 This is the main repository of the AppHunt Android app - [LINK](https://play.google.com/store/apps/details?id=com.apphunt.app).
 The project is almost abandoned.
-It had a great success story but our time split up so now the maintaining part is really taking too much time for a single person to handle.
+It had a great success story but our team split up so now the maintaining part is really taking too much time for a single person to handle.

 # What functionality it includes?